awslabs/multi-model-server/docs/mms_on_fargate.md

 }
 ```

-And now we are finally ready to run our inference!
+And now you are finally ready to run our inference!
 Let's download an example image:
 ```bash
 curl -O https://s3.amazonaws.com/model-server/inputs/kitten.jpg
 ```